micmejia/bible-dump/NKJV/John/John 1.md

 In Him was life, and the life was the light of men.

 ###### 5
-And the light shines in the darkness, and the darkness did not [^a]comprehend it. ## John's Witness: The True Light
+And the light shines in the darkness, and the darkness did not comprehend it. ## John's Witness: The True Light

 ###### 6
 There was a man sent from God, whose name _was_ John.